 In Chrome OS devices, you can see all of the Chromebooks which are enrolled in your domain.
 You can also modify their details and see who was the last user to login to those devices in ChromeOS devices.
 You can check this video, where we discuss how GAT+ can be used to bulk manage ChromeOS devices.

 You can see who has signed into the domain with their mobile device in case of a security breach, you can block the device, remote wipe the device, or wipe the account and also delete the device from your domain.

 You can check this link for more information.

 You can also see suspicious activity by users such as invalid passwords being entered.
-You can filter events which are suspicious to find such activity.
+You can filter events that are suspicious to find such activity.
 You can also get information such as what IP address is being used to log into your domain.

-Calendar audit will allow you to view all calendar events in your domain.
+A calendar audit will allow you to view all calendar events in your domain.
 You can view the total number, number of external and domain calendars, imported and private calendars.